Top 10 Hotels in Las Vegas

 Address: 3752 Las Vegas Blvd S, Las Vegas, NV 89158

 Previously the Mandarin Oriental, the newly-christened Waldorf Astoria is arguably one of the best non-casino hotels in Las Vegas.
-It’s tucked smack dab in the center of the Strip, providing guests with lavish, non-smoking accommodation.
-The rooms are spacious and start at over 500 square feet, jam-packed with great amenities such as separate showers & soaking tubs, large flat-screen TVs, and minibars.
+It’s smack dab in the center of the Strip, providing guests with lavish, non-smoking rooms that start at over 500 square feet and are jam-packed with great amenities such as separate showers & soaking tubs, large flat-screen TVs, and minibars.

-The hotel is set a stone’s throw away from Vegas’s signature entertainment, fine dining, and shopping opportunities.
-Enchanting art, linen, and calming colors make it hard not to choose this recently revamped property, sporting sky bars, restaurants, spa, spectacularly private pool, and much more.
+The hotel is a stone’s throw away from Vegas’s signature entertainment, fine dining, and shopping opportunities.
+Enchanting art, linen, and calming colors make it hard not to choose this recently revamped property, which features sky bars, restaurants, a spa, a spectacularly private pool, and much more.

-The number of accommodations is barely 390, so it’s literally a boutique hotel.
-No wonder recent guests sing praises of its classy and quiet vibe nestled away from the noisy slot machines and happy-go-lucky gamblers.
+The number of accommodations is barely 390, so it’s a boutique hotel.

-What we liked: Unrivaled luxury in a non-smoking, non-gaming environment.
+What we liked: Unrivaled luxury in a clean, non-smoking, non-gaming environment.

-What could improve: Pandemic has caused major delays to its renovation.
+What could improve: The Pandemic caused major delays to its renovation.

 Address: 3960 S Las Vegas Blvd, Las Vegas, NV 89119